process of recruiting, training, and evaluating a

 financial, medical, physical, educational, emotional, and

-the child without relying solely on state or federal financial
+shelter needs of the child without relying solely on state or

 Background Checks -